Note: Solar Choice is not a solar installer and has no financial or other incentives to promote any product brand over another.

 Relying on your solar installer is not always an option as since 2011 we’ve seen over 700 residential solar installers (including the large ones) go out of business well within the lifetime of the systems they are installing.

-At this stage Talesun Solar to not have an Australian office.
+At this stage, Talesun Solar do not have an Australian office.

 Based on Solar Choice’s database we have provided the below-average costs as an indicative guide of the wholesale costs of Talesun’s solar panels.
 These prices are only available to solar installation companies, not to end customers.